MyEtherWallet/knowledge-base-v3/example/content/Custom Nodes/How-do-I-see-send-my-ETC.md

 /*
-Title: How do I see & send my ETC?
+Title: How to View and Send ETC
 Sort: 2
 */

-### How do I access my ETC on MyEtherWallet?
+### How do I access and send my ETC on MyEtherWallet?

 In order to see your ETC and interact with the ETC chain, you must first be on an ETC node.